Syringomyelia (SM) and the

 CM and SM in Other Breeds

-Other breeds known to be affected by Chiari-like malformation and syringomyelia include the Affenpinscher, Bichon Frisé, Boston terrier, Brussels Griffon (Griffon Bruxellois), bull terrier, Chihuahua, French bulldog, Havanese, King Charles spaniel (the English toy spaniel), Maltese terrier, miniature dachshunds, miniature and toy poodles, Papillon, Pomeranian, Pugs, Shih Tzu, Staffordshire bull terrier, and the Yorkshire terrier, as well as cross-breed dogs, particularly CKCS crosses.
+Other breeds known to be affected by Chiari-like malformation and syringomyelia include the Affenpinscher, Bichon Frisé, Boston terrier, Brussels Griffon (Griffon Bruxellois), bull terrier, Chihuahua, French bulldog, Havanese, King Charles spaniel (the English toy spaniel), Maltese terrier, miniature dachshund, miniature and toy poodles, Papillon, Pomeranian, Pug, Shih Tzu, Staffordshire bull terrier, and the Yorkshire terrier, as well as cross-breed dogs, particularly CKCS crosses.
 Up to 65% of MRI'd Griffon Bruxellois breed have been found to have Chiari-like malformation.
 Click on the breeds' hyperlinked names to link to Internet articles about CM and SM in those breeds.